JanoschDeurer/annoyer.py/README.md

 ```

-The concept is simmilar to the one used with rsnapshot.
+The concept is similar to the one used with rsnapshot.
 You can define
 arbitrary intervals by writing them in your crontab.
 The script then looks for
 a folder with mails for the given interval relative to the script location.
 Therefore for this example the directories ```/path/to/hourly```